DC School of Management and Technology: Governing council

 Balagopal C (ex IAS), Jose Dominic FCA, Murali Gopalan, Arun M Kumar, George P Varghese, Mathew J Manimala, Prof. Omchery N. N. Pillai, T T Thomas, Prof. Abraham Koshy, Prof. (Dr) P R Poduval, K X M John, Sam Santhosh, Shaffi Mather, Harikrishnan R. Nair, Brigadier M C Ashok Kumar (Retd.).

 Management festivals

-DCSMAT Vagamon campus organizes the annual management festival, Luminance, which is fully managed by students under the guidance of faculty members.
-DCSMAT Trivandrum campus also has its own management festival called Juventus, started in 2015.
+DCSMAT Vagamon campus organizes the annual management festival, Luminance, which is fully managed by students under the guidance Computer Application DCSMAT Trivandrum campus also has its own management festival called Juventus, started in 2015.
 Juventus 2k16, in 2016, saw an active participation of colleges from across Kerala and other south Indian states.
 The chief guest of 2016 was John Brittas, the managing director of Kairali TV.

 Facilities

 Infrastructure Vagamon campus is a township spread across 32 acre in 26 buildings with 5,00000 square feet built up area and hostel facility for 800 plus students to bring in a real campus culture.
 Trivandrum campus is set amidst the 72 acre KINFRA Film and Video Park, Kazhakuttom which also is a shooting locale.
 Both the campuses incorporate state of the art ultra-modern buildings with 24 × 7 high speed Wi-Fi, CCTV coverage, high end computer and other labs and digital classrooms.

 Intellectual capital DCSMAT intellectual capital consist Indian Institute of Management (IIM) trained and All India Management Association (AIMA) accredited faculty having extensive industrial exposure, with many of them being doctorates.

 Mentoring Student Ownership Programme (SOP) is a mentoring programme under which small group of students are assigned to a faculty for mentoring and enabling their overall development.

 Residential Campus Vagamon is a fully residential college to encourage participatory learning in a real residential campus culture.
 The campus is a self-contained township, housing all recreational facilities, gymnasium, cafeteria, coffee shop, mini supermarket, bank and ATM, amphitheater and medical facilities.

 Club Activities Participation in club activities is compulsory for DCSMAT students with a choice of 14 very active clubs.

 Guests DCSMAT students have an opportunity to frequently interact with renowned guests and faculty; Taslima Nasrin and Gopi Kallayil being a few among them.